yevhenpodoliaka/yevhenpodoliaka/README.md

 ### Hi there 👋 my name is Yevhen
-- 🌱 I’m currently learning in "Go IT" on the course "Full Stack Developer"
+- 🌱 I’m junior  frontend  developer Certified in technologies HTML, CSS, JS, REACT.
+With many years of experience in the field of sales.
+I want to work in a company where I can develop my technical and soft skills and be part of a team that creates a quality product
 -  📫 How to reach me: **zanp85740@gmail.com**

 ### My stack and tools